-The appropriate items in this category are just one set of enablers of a Process or set of Processes.
+The appropriate items in any category of Enabler – are just one set of enablers – of many – that are required to support or enable a Process or set of Processes.

 And what is your definition of Performance Competence – or the end goal – and then … how do you measure that?